Axon-Shield/blog.github.io/_posts/2024-03-15-from-hoststxt-to-modern-internet-infrastructure.md

 - **Documentation**: Maintaining comprehensive documentation
 - **Team expertise**: Investing in human knowledge and skills

+The evolution from HOSTS.TXT to modern internet infrastructure demonstrates the power of distributed systems
+  - hierarchical design
+  - and continuous innovation.
+As we face new challenges with IoT
+  - quantum computing
+  - and global scale
-The evolution from HOSTS.TXT to modern internet infrastructure demonstrates the power of distributed systems, hierarchical design, and continuous innovation.
-As we face new challenges with IoT, quantum computing, and global scale, the lessons learned from this transformation continue to guide the development of internet infrastructure.
+  - the lessons learned from this transformation continue to guide the development of internet infrastructure.

 *Original source: [From Hosts.txt to Modern Internet Infrastructure](https://axonshield.com/from-hoststxt-to-modern-internet-infrastructure)*